(Site History, Policies, Disclaimers, and Permissions)

 With the new combined format in place, numerous historical articles and instrument profiles were added over the intervening years.
 Then, in 2009, the biggest change and/or improvement to the original site layout took place, when a new Mechanical Music Registry section was added.
 The purpose of the new Registry section was not so much to convey mechanical music history, but to enumerate what still existed.
 This meant sorting out and compiling years worth of notes about existing instruments that Art Reblitz had collected over a lifetime of researching, collecting, and restoring mechanical music instruments, and then publishing this vast collection of details in a logical and easy to comprehend and use way.
 But this original concept quickly morphed into a more expanded view of the Registry, when it was realized that it could and should also accommodate other types of sequential information, such as original de Kleist and Wurlitzer ledger information that had become available due to the research by Dave Bowers in preparation for a new book to be jointly written by himself and Art Reblitz, The Reblitz-Bowers Guide to Coin-Operated American Pianos and Orchestrions.

 From the first days of the Mechanical Music Press it has been Faith Westman who has taken care of the day to day customer service aspects relating to book sales, preparing, and shipping out book orders, so that Mechanical Music Press customers could enjoy prompt and timely service for items purchased.
 Tim Westman was originally responsible for domain name registration and other related affairs so as to keep the Mechanical Music Press web site up and running.
-Terry Hathaway volunteered for the task of webmaster, keeping the web site up to date, as well as be a contributing author for additional historical information as time and interest permitted.
+Terry Hathaway volunteered for the task of part-time webmaster, keeping the web site up to date, as well as be a contributing author for additional historical information as time and interest permitted.
 In 2010 Tim Westman officially relinquished his duties relative to the Mechanical Music Press, they then being assumed by Art Reblitz, whereupon Reblitz Restorations became the sponsor of record for the Mechanical Music Press web site.

 No visitor or customer preferential or address information that may be derived from access, mail order sales, or any other kind of communication is shared, sold, rented, or otherwise made available in any form to any outside person or entity.